GuichardVictor/blog/content/posts/2023-06-17/lora.md

   - programming
 ---

-LoRAs are a recent approach in finetuning LLM and Diffusion models.
+LoRAs are a recent and effective approach for fine-tuning Language Model (LLM) and Diffusion models.
-They work by injecting new weights to specific layers, usually at the attention layers as they are some of the most crutial parts of these models.
+This technique involves injecting new weights into specific layers, particularly the attention layers, which play a crucial role in these models.

-They allow both efficient fine tuning and lower file size for sharing fine tuned models.
+One of the significant advantages of LoRAs is their ability to enable efficient fine-tuning while reducing the file size for sharing the fine-tuned models.
+This compatibility with the Dreambooth approach further contributes to its widespread adoption.

-Diffusion models fine tuning exists in many forms, the most frequent are Dreambooth, textual inversion and LoRA.
-The latter is the most common form as they allow for an easy and fast finetuning and is compatible with the Dreambooth approach.
+Fine-tuning Diffusion models can take various forms, including Dreambooth, textual inversion, and LoRA.
+However, LoRA has emerged as the most prevalent approach due to its ease of use and quick fine-tuning capabilities, along with its compatibility with the Dreambooth approach.
 <!--more-->